March 20 is the International Day of Happiness (there's a day for just about everything, isn't there?).

 Very often, though, we're told we "should" be able to do something, or that something "should" make us happy.

-Those aren't major sources of happiness for me.
+But those aren't major sources of happiness for me.
 I see their value, they do bring me some happiness, I understand that they're very important to other people, but for me, meh.
+It depends on who you are.

-If pressed for a universal answer about how to become happier, I do think there are some aspects of happiness that are true for just about everyone.
+With that said, if pressed for a universal answer about how to become happier, I do think there are two aspects of happiness that are true for just about everyone.

 This is what I'm talking about above.
 When we know ourselves, we can shape our lives to suit what's true for us.